-The latest development in November 2020 is that the current government has withdrawn the Bill in Parliament and proposed a watered down version of the Bill with the new title Independent Police Complaints Commission (IPCC) Bill.
+The latest development in November 2020 is that the current government has withdrawn the Bill in Parliament and proposed a watered-down version of the Bill with the new title Independent Police Complaints Commission (IPCC) Bill.
 The new Bill is fundamentally flawed because it would greatly restrict the power and scope of the Commission and provide immunity and exemption to the police force with regards to investigations.
-Further, the police force would have discretion to not answer to any inquiries by the Commission based on reasons such as national security or the possibility of incriminating other police officers.
+Further, the police force would have discretion to not respond to any inquiries by the Commission on grounds of national security or the possibility of incriminating other police officers.

 Amendment of the Sedition Act

 On July 11, 2012, the government announced that the Sedition Act would be repealed and replaced with a National Harmony Act.
 It was reported that the new Act is aimed at finding a balance between ensuring freedom of expression and the maintenance of harmony in the context of the country’s multi-racial and multi-religious society.
 This announcement was met with caution by civil society, including religious leaders, as other repressive laws recently repealed were replaced with equally restrictive laws, which were enacted with little or no public consultation.